 11. HTTPS Not HTTP

-If you are selling anything online, your website needs to be running a trusted SSL Certificate.
-Basically SSL is a more secure way of connecting and sharing information, which means your customers details are encrypted during transfer.
+If you are selling anything online or have a contact form on your website, your website needs to be running a trusted SSL Certificate.
+Basically, SSL is a more secure way of connecting and sharing information, which means your customer’s details are encrypted during transfer.

 People look for that little green padlock in their browser before they buy.
 Without it, many people will leave without purchasing.
 The cost and hassle of setting up SSL is a worthwhile investment if you are selling anything online from a single item or service via PayPal through to a full online shop.